 I enjoy inter-disciplinary work involving machine learning, statistics, and network theory.
 I'm also interested in information visualization and virtual reality, having previously developed a complex networks visualization tool with head tracking and gesture recognition for the KeckCAVES project.
 I completed my Ph.D. at the University of California, Davis in 2010 and was fortunate to be jointly advised by Matt Bishop (Computer Security) and Jim Crutchfield (Physics).

-My partner and frequent collaborator is Sophie Engle, currently an Assistant Professor of Computer Science at the University of San Francisco.
+My partner and frequent collaborator is Sophie Engle, currently an Associate Professor of Computer Science at the University of San Francisco.

 The following papers, book chapters, and extended abstracts have all been peer reviewed.
 Computer science publishes much of its research via competitive peer-reviewed conference and workshop proceedings in addition to journals, whereas biology typically reserves peer review for journals.

 |Most chromatin interactions are not in linkage disequilibrium||Genome Research||2019|